jdcloudcom/en/documentation/Networking/Network-Load-Balancer/Best-Practices/Switch-between-Internal-and-External-NLB.md

 ## Intranet Load Balancer

-- Intranet load balancer only can be used in JD Cloud Intranet, can forward client request having access permission to JD Cloud Intranet. - Steps for creating Intranet load balancer are as follows:
+- Intranet load balancer only can be used in JD Cloud & AI Intranet, can forward client request having access permission to JD Cloud & AI Intranet. - Steps for creating Intranet load balancer are as follows:

   ![NLB前端监听设置](../../../../image/Networking/NLB/NLB-058.png)